mevdschee/php-crud-api/README.md

 ### Update (with JSON object)

 Alternatively you can send a JSON object in the body.
-The call returns the rows affected.
+The call returns the number of rows affected.

 ```
 PUT http://localhost/api.php/categories/2